Jmarlotte/CellSociety_CellularAutomataSimulator/README.md

 Yilun spent about 30 hours on the project.

+James spent about 40 hours on the project.

 ####each person's role in developing the project

 Yilun works on simulation and configuration (XML parsing and error handling).
+James and Andrew implemented UI, extensions in Visualization, and controllers linking the UI and model.

 ####any books, papers, online, or human resources that you used in developing the project